• Home

 How Much Is A Michael Jordan Rookie Card Worth?

 A 1986 Fleer Michael Jordan rookie card in top condition (Gem Mint PSA 10) can easily top six figures.
-This does, however vary significantly between different grading companies, as PSA graded cards often command a significant premium.
+However, this does vary significantly between different grading companies, as PSA-graded cards often command a significant premium.

 See Latest Jordan Rookie PSA Auction Prices

-Recent average pricing for Jordan Rookies ranging from PSA 2 thru PSA 8 has been about $800-$1000* the grade.
+The average values for Jordan Rookies ranging from PSA 2 through PSA 8 range from about $2K to $7K.

-Of course, these totals fluctuate wildly based on overall demand for Jordan Rookie cards.
+Of course, these totals fluctuate wildly based on the overall demand for Jordan Rookie cards.

 See our 1980's Michael Jordan Price Guide for more pricing data.